DHJariwala/HW2-IS601/README.md

-# Thiss Repo is Homework 2 for IS601 Course
+# This Repo is Homework 2 for IS601 Course
 Submitted by: Dev Hetal Jariwala